MikeAvgeros/fitz-composer/README.md

         -   As a First Time User, I want to be able to quickly and easily navigate the site to find suitable content.

-        -   As a First User, I want to be able to quickly and easily contact the site's owner for a project.
+        -   As a First User, I want to be able to quickly and easily contact the site's Owner for a project.

     -   #### Returning User's Goals

         -   As a Returning User, I want to find more information about the different services offered.

-        -   As a Returning User, I want to find out about more information about the site owner's skills and experience.
+        -   As a Returning User, I want to find out about more information about the site Owner's skills and experience.

-        -   As a Returning User, I want to find out what previous clients and co-workers think of the site's owner.
+        -   As a Returning User, I want to find out what previous clients and co-workers think of the site's Owner.

     -   #### Frequent User's Goals

-        -   As a Frequent User, I want to be able to keep up to date with the owner's news and find out if he offers any special deals.
+        -   As a Frequent User, I want to be able to keep up to date with the Owner's news and find out if he offers any special deals.

-        -   As a Frequent User, I want to check to see up to date photos of the owner working on projects.
+        -   As a Frequent User, I want to check to see up to date photos of the Owner working on projects.

-        -   As a Frequent User, I want to have a section where I can follow the owner's social media and other relevant websites.
+        -   As a Frequent User, I want to have a section where I can follow the Owner's social media and other relevant websites.

 -   ### Owner's Objectives & Goals